jnnl/bodash/README.md

 bodash (Blue Ocean dashboard) is a CLI dashboard for displaying Jenkins job states in your terminal using the [Blue Ocean REST API](https://plugins.jenkins.io/blueocean-rest/).

-By default, `bodash` queries `https://$BODASH_DOMAIN/blue/rest/users/$BODASH_USER/favorites` every 10 seconds and displays the name, id, job state/result and either running job duration or relative finished job end time in a colorized tabular format.
+By default, `bodash` queries `https://$BODASH_DOMAIN/blue/rest/users/$BODASH_USER/favorites` once and displays the received name, id, job state/result and either running job duration or relative finished job end time in a colorized tabular format.

 Here's an example: